paltalabs/mercury-client/README.md

 A subscription signifies that Mercury will store data selected by the subscriber.
 Consequently, the retrievable data will only encompass events that occur from the moment the subscription is activated.
 Therefore, when opting to monitor a specific smart contract, you should either interact with that contract yourself or wait for another party to invoke some operation on it.
 Data from before the subscription's activation will not be available for review.

+The most important script here is `do7txs.js` which executes 7 transactions on Stellar/Soroban.
+It also subscribes the address created in the script to Mercury.

 ## What is Mercury?
 [Mercury](https://mercurydata.app/) is an indexer service for Stellar and Soroban.
 Check more in the [Mercury Docs Page](https://developers.mercurydata.app/)